wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 ### Frontend (React): submitting always completes

 The UI receives new requests via WebSocket and shows exactly one `active` request.

+This is where “non-closing hint prompts” become visible: the current UI code path treats *every* submission as the final response.
+In other words, “submitting anything” today implies “closing the widget”.

 **Receiving WS**